Ant-Lyon/DanielLyon-9CT1-Task-2/PROJECT_DEVELOPMENT1.md

 | Laser beam untouched | Light detector continuously recieves the laser light | System waits and does not trigger the buzzer     |
 | Intruder enters rooms | Laser beam is broken; light detector is triggered | Buzzer activates instantly to alert user. |

 This worked very well, but only when I used a 10 K olm resistor for my voltage divider.
-We don't really know why it works except that a ratio is made by the two resistors, but Daniel Lyon's Dad wwho is an electrican said you don't need to know exactly HOW it works, just that it does, and how use it.
+We don't really know why it works except that a ratio is made by the two resistors, but Daniel Lyon's Dad who is an electrican said you don't need to know exactly HOW it works, just that it does, and how use it.
 The 10 K olm resistor meant we had the maximum u16 range, with at dark light levels averaged 1500 but with the laser shining into it at around 60000.
 Suprisingly, even in dark and very bright areas when the laser shone at the LDR the voltage would be 60000, then in light areas drop to around 50000.
 This made us toggle the system so that when the LDR detectors a light level of under 55000, it will detect.

 The green buzzer broke, so we used Brandon's but then his broke.
 Rachael then told us to use the passive buzzer from Daniel's engineering kit, so we used that.
 We first tested the frequency of 440 (A note, octave 4), and liked it so stuck with it.